GiovsTech/Website/content/page/about/index.en.md

 We are at the end of the travel in my mind, a genius mind of a young developer.

-Will you continue your travel in my mind through my blog
+Will you continue your travel in my mind through my blog?